 We both loved it actually, maybe too much.
 Between the two of us, we polished off a batch in just 2 days. 😳

 It shouldn’t really come as a surprise to anyone that a dough made with almond flour is amazingly tasty.

 After all, almond flour tastes much better than wheat flour!
-Have you ever tried tasting raw wheat flour?
+Have you ever tried tasting raw flour?
 It’s not tasty, and unless heat treated, it’s also unsafe to eat.